ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove-Studio.rst

 Visualizing ROS 2 data with Foxglove Studio
 ===========================================

-`Foxglove Studio <https://foxglove.dev/studio>`__ is an open closed source visualization and debugging tool for your robotics data.
+`Foxglove Studio <https://foxglove.dev/studio>`__ is a visualization and observability platform for robotics development.

 **NOTE: Foxglove Studio is no longer open-source.
 An open-source alternative that also supports the MCAP file format is** `Rerun.io <https://rerun.io>`__ , **with source code available at https://github.com/rerun-io/rerun.**